 Inspire others by embracing your passion, aligning your dreams with the people’s, and animating the vision using stories and images.
 Such inspiration helps individuals give their best to the mission of the organization.

 Leaders search for opportunities by seizing initiatives, exercising outsight (instead of simply looking “inside” leaders also look outside), and treating every job as an adventure.
 Experimentation and risk-taking move leaders and organizations out of their comfort zones closer to fulfilling their vision.
 Willingness to do what hasn’t been done before, start small, generate small wins, and learn from experience creates active learners who keep learning while moving forward.

 If a vision can be fulfilled without teams, the vision is simply too small.
 Teams are vital for any vision worth pursuing.
 Building strong teams, perhaps the the most difficult, but essential task of effective leadership, empowers organizations to realize seemingly impossible goals.
 While culture celebrates leaders who single handily transform organizations, those leaders usually have good and strong teams contributing to their success.

 Teams are built by fostering collaboration around a common purpose in an environment of respect and trust.
-A climate of trust, created by sharing information and facilitating relationships, needs to be established if teams are going to be successful (See Five Dysfunctions of a TeamFive Dysfunctions of a Team by Patrick Lencioni).
+A climate of trust, created by sharing information and facilitating relationships, needs to be established if teams are going to be successful (See [amazon text=Five Dysfunctions of a Team&asin=0470651725,0787960756] by Patrick Lencioni).